JHodgson21/BasicVMLab/README.txt

 ‘+4300’: This instruction is a HALT operation.
 It will halt the program, indicating to the computer that the program has finished running.

-Run the UVSim application using Python, providing a test file as a command-line argument, example below. python UVSIM.py (yourfile.txt)
+Run the UVSim application using Python, providing the name of the python file (UVSimGUI.py), example below. python UVSimGUI.py

-After running the above command (provided that your txt file is same as the one I provided in the example above.).
-You’ll get a prompt to enter a number.
-Enter a number.
-You’ll then be prompted again to enter another number.
-Enter a second number.
-After entering the second number the UVSim will show you the sum of those two numbers.
+After inputting the line above the GUI will pop up on your screen.
+Follow the instructions below to use the GUI

+Loading the program:
+1. Click the "Load Program" button.
+2. A file dialog will appear.
+Navigate to your '.txt' file that contains the program instructions and select it.
+3. The program will be loaded, and you will see a confirmation message appear in the output text area.

+Running the program:
+1. After loading the program, click the "Run" button.
+2. If the program requires any input, a prompt will appear in the GUI for you to enter the required values.
+3. The output of the program, including any WRITE operations and the final accumulator value, will be displayed in the output text area.

+Resetting the program:
+1. Click the "Reset" button to clear the current program and reset the UVSim instance.
+2. This will clear the output text area and reset the internal state of the UVSim.

+Quitting the application:
+1. Click the "Quit" button to close the UVSim GUI.

 How the BasicML vocabulary works within the UVSim.